kelynch/omeka-shadowpage-plugin/README.md

 - Save show.php and re-upload your custom theme.
 On items that contain image files, shadowbox functionality should now be installed.

+## Notices
+- This is a fork of [https://github.com/tulibraries/omeka-shadowpage-plugin](https://github.com/tulibraries/omeka-shadowpage-plugin)